Professional video camera: EFP cameras

+A camera operator at the 2020 U.S. Open in New York using a tripod-mounted hard camera equipped with a Fujinon UA107×8.4 4K box lens.
+An overhead umbrella and head-and-neck covering provide sun protection during extended outdoor broadcast operation.
+The UA107×8.4 lens offers a 107× zoom range, allowing broadcasters to capture tight player close-ups and fast-moving ball action from long distances; an essential requirement for tennis coverage.

 Electronic field production cameras are similar to studio cameras in that they are used primarily in multiple camera switched configurations, but outside the studio environment, for concerts, sports and live news coverage of special events.
-These versatile cameras can be carried on the shoulder, or mounted on camera pedestals and cranes, with the large, very long focal length zoom lenses made for studio camera mounting.
+These versatile cameras can be carried on the shoulder or mounted on camera pedestals and cranes, with the large, very long focal length zoom lenses made for studio camera mounting.
 These cameras have no recording ability on their own, and transmit their signals back to the broadcast truck through a fiber optic, triax, radio frequency or the virtually obsolete multicore cable.